-It took me a few more months to figure out if this was what I really wanted to do, but I eventually took the plunge and started buying my first tinsmithing tools.
-Unlike in other areas of the country, like the east coast, where one can still find antique tinsmithing tools at local auctions, I had to rely on Ebay to find what I needed.
+After that weekend workshop, I took the plunge and began purchasing tinsmithing tools to equip my workshop.
+I relied on Ebay to find what I needed.
 It took me several months, but I was eventually able to find and buy enough tools to outfit a working tin shop in my basement.
 Some of the tools, particularly the hand-powered tinner’s machines, were in good shape mechanically, but rusted over and badly in need of restoration.
-I did that work myself.
+I did that restoration work myself.
 Machines that were once in poor condition are now almost as good as new.
 I like to think their original owners in the 1840s and 1850s would be pleased with the results.

 Even with an equipped shop, I soon realized, however, that 16 hours of training wasn’t enough to give me what I needed in the way of tinsmithing experience.
 Happily, I learned that there was a convergence of tinsmiths taking place within another five-hour drive of home, so my family and I went to see what this group was all about.
 While there, my wife noticed a flyer of programs being held at Historic Eastfield Village in East Nassau county, New York.
 The programs included longer workshops in tinsmithing, taught by master tinsmith William McMillen, who is arguably the finest and most experienced living tinsmith in the US today.
 I got to meet Bill at the convergence and he was all that and more.